 Here are three more examples of conclusions with sentence starters:

-1) Some Bible passages indicate that women should be submissive to men, but others say that women should be treated equally.
+1) Some Bible passages indicate that women should be submissive to men, but others say women should be treated equally.

 2) Some evidence suggests that dinosaurs and early humans lived together simultaneously.